Fri, 07 Sep 2018 16:01:03 +0000

 But one thing I already notice is that most of these city-scale projects try to innovate around transit 🚗.
 But the other problems I mentioned aren’t on the agenda (invasion of the senses 🙉, temptations 🤑, lack of care 🤷♀️).
 Maybe that’s because the problems are too small, considering the resulting harm.
 Maybe they go too deep to be solved by-design, because they depend on culture.
 Maybe they’re too complex to solve because they require regulations and policy.
 I will have to look more into each one of them.

-Side note: two of those projects are in Saudia Arabia.
+Side note: two of the projects I mentioned are in Saudia Arabia.
 So … granted, the bigger problems might be that women have to wear Abaya and aren’t allowed to drive 😅.
-But here, at least we know that those aren’t big city problems.
+But at least we know that those aren’t specifically big city problems.

 Even though the goal of city-scale projects is high livability, they don’t seem to be designed from a problems-first perspective.